BERMUDA 5 days

 • The summers are warm and can be oppressive.

-• The winters are comfortable temps, but wet, windy and partly cloudy.
+• The winters are comfortable temperatures, but wet, windy, and partly cloudy.

 • Throughout the year, the temperature typically varies from 61°F to 85°F and is rarely below 55°F or above 89°F.